-- 1) Contemplation Willow: This is an area located beneath the tree just off the east side of the parking lot.
-It is a ring of sitting rocks beneath the Willow. - 2) Front Lawn: This is the expansive lawn in between the main building and RT.
-133. - 3) The Orchard: This is the area beneath the apple, pear and lemon trees on the back lawn. - 4) Front garden: - 5) Area marked as Quidditch field:
+- 1) Outdoor Classroom: This is an area located at the beginning of the trail in front of the water tower and slightly further down the trail on the inside of the walking trail along the Southern property line.
+It consists of an (approx.) 6x9 platform and four benches seating a total of 50 people. - 2) Contemplation Willow: This is an area located beneath the tree just off the east side of the parking lot.
+It is a ring of sitting rocks beneath the Willow. - 3) Meditation Trail: This is the area containing the walking path. - 4) Front Lawn: This is the expansive lawn in between the main building and RT.
+133. - 5) The Orchard: This is the area beneath the apple, pear and lemon trees on the back lawn.